A downloadable tool

 1 set pixels (default)

-x0, y0 = the top left corner coordinates
+x0,y0 = the top left corner coordinates

-x1, y1 = the opposite corner (default = current position)
+x1,y1 = the opposite corner (default = current position)

 angle = the rotation in clockwise degrees (default = 0)

-paint =
+fill =

 0 do not fill the shape (default)